 Kate Barnes has been playing more instruments, in more genres, in more interesting locations, for longer than most of us can remember.
 She currently plays in the Latter Day Lizards, Bare Necessities, Celantrio and a myriad of pickup bands.
 Kate also keeps herself busy with teaching, recording, publishing music books, composing, ceramics and wisecrackery.

 Kristen Planeaux is an emerging pianist on the English and American dance scenes; she brings bold rhythm and warm, imaginative harmony to melodies both traditional and modern.
-She has played widely with midwest bands The Ripples and Mulberry Street, and has collaborated with a variety of folk musicians across the Eastern US.
-In addition to playing, she organizes and calls contra dances.
-Kristen lives in Cincinnati where she sings at any opportunity and holds down a day job teaching music to young children.
-She is exuberant about her debut on staff at Pinewoods!
+She plays widely with her band The Ripples and has collaborated with a variety of folk musicians from Tennessee to New Hampshire.
+She also calls contra dances and co-organizes Form the Ocean, a new contra dance retreat for women.
+Kristen has made a living teaching music to children for almost a decade, but look out, she'll sing and dance with folks of every age!
+For the last year, she's spent her spare moments upside-down in the delightful world of acroyoga.

 Leslie Jeanne Devine Milbourne

 Leslie Jeanne Devine Milbourne is our Earth Educator and Nature Goddess and an environmental educator who relishes exploring, discovering and learning how the earth works, and helping others discover the natural beauty around us.
 She has worked extensively in her field for over 15 years with preschoolers through college students.
 We are never separate from nature; Leslie helps us to open our senses to the world in which we live.
 With daughter, Chenaya, and husband, John Devine, she lives just down the road from Timber Ridge Camp where she and John operate their own nature and music camp.